Resources

 • Any additional documents requested by the insurance company

-It is important to provide accurate and complete information to expedite the claim settlement process.
+Providing accurate and complete information is important to expedite the claim settlement process.

 Step 3: Document Verification